Andrejkf/solution_advanced_lane_finding/report_template.md

 #### 1. Provide an example of a distortion-corrected image.

 After applying distortion correction to the chess board images I saved the camera matrix and distortion coefficients in a pickle file ([wide_dist_pickle.p](https://github.com/Andrejkf/solution_advanced_lane_finding_p4t1/blob/master/wide_dist_pickle.p "wide_dist_pickle.p")).
-Then I loaded the same matrix and distortion coefficients and applied them to the test image provided in folder *./test_images*.
+Then I loaded the same matrix and distortion coefficients and applied them to the raw test images provided in folder *./test_images*.
 Below there is an ilustration:
 <br/> ![alt text][image3]